Akashijk/Prompt-Tool/README.md

     *   View generated images with pagination and full generation parameters.
     *   Mark entries and individual images as favorites.
     *   Set cover images for history entries for easier browsing.
+    *   Saves multiple image generations for the same prompt instead of overwriting, allowing for easy comparison.
     *   Regenerate images or prompts directly from history.
     *   Edit prompts directly in the history view.
 *   **Direct Image Generation (InvokeAI):** Generate an image directly from any prompt using a local InvokeAI server (v3+).
 Select your main model, LoRAs, and other parameters for full creative control.
 *   **Seed Management:** Easily switch between a fixed seed for reproducible results and random seeds for variety.
 *   **Modern UI:** Features a clean, modern interface with light and dark themes and adjustable font sizes.
-*   **Resource Management:** Automatically unloads AI models from VRAM when they are no longer in use by any window, helping to manage system resources efficiently.
+*   **Resource Management:** Automatically unloads AI models from VRAM when they are no longer active.
+This includes unloading Ollama models and clearing the InvokeAI model cache to free up GPU memory after image generation.

 ## Requirements